ckan/ckanext-googleanalytics/README.rst

 Installation
 ============

-1. Install the extension as usual, e.g.
+1. Install the extension as usual, e.g. (from an activated virtualenv):

     ::